 There are two 75-minute in-person lectures (Tu, Th) that will cover the detailed course materials.
 We also have a 50-minute discussion section on Tuesday after the lecture.
 The discussion section will be small group work.
 You will work in small groups (3-4 people) on assigned problems, to work with your classmates to learn the materials.
-As valuable as lectures and discussion may be, you will gain much more by completing assigned reading and problem sets BEFORE our meetings.
-By coming prepared, you will be able to fill in any remaining gaps and can ask questions to better comprehend the material.
-Suggested homework problems will be given at the end of each chapter which will not be graded but you should do this to better understand the course materials.
-We can discuss those problems or any questions that you may have during the discussion sections.
+As valuable as lectures and discussions may be, you will gain much more by completing assigned reading and problem sets before our meetings.
+By coming prepared, you can fill in any remaining gaps and ask questions to comprehend the material better.
 If you have any concerns/questions/feedback or need any additional help related to the class or course materials, please walk into the regular office hours.
 If you are unable to attend the regular office hours, I am happy to meet at a time that works for you.